linien-org/linien/README.md

 ### Using the autolock

 In order to use the autolock, enter some PID parameters first.
 Note that the sign of the parameters is determined automatically.
-After clicking the green button, you can select the line you want to lock to by clicking and dragging over it.
+After clicking the green button, you can select the line you want to lock to by clicking and dragging over it: your selection should contain both extrema of the line.
 The autolock will then center this line, decrease the scan range and try to lock to the middle between minimum and maximum contained in your selection.

 ![image](https://raw.githubusercontent.com/hermitdemschoenenleben/linien/master/docs/screencast.gif)